GenieTim/genieblog.ch/source/_posts_en/2016/2016-07-13-und-das-wetter-war-wie.en.md

 ---

 I pay attention to appropriate alliterations at the beginning of a somewhat limited-excellent entry.
+At least in the german version of this blog post, ha ha.

 But let's talk about the weather.
 On the day of my arrival I was soaked to the bone after covering a distance of almost 200 meters.